WEQX: History

-WEQX was founded in November 1984 by Brooks Brown as an independent radio station, when he moved to Manchester and couldn't find a station to meet his advertising needs.
+WEQX was founded in November 1984 by Brooks Brown as an independent radio station, when he moved to Manchester and could not find a station to meet his advertising needs.
 Brown built the studio himself, and was involved in building the antenna.
-The station originally broadcast an Adult Contemporary format for its first ten months of operation until flipping to Alternative Rock or Modern Rock in September 1985.
-The station is located in a Victorian house at 161 Elm Street.
-Some of the DJs on WEQX in their early days as a Rock station included Ellen McKinnon formerly of WQBK-FM in Albany, NY as well as former WPYX Albany DJs Ernie James and John Clark.
+The station originally broadcast an adult contemporary format for its first ten months of operation until flipping to alternative rock or modern rock in September 1985.
+The station is located in a Victorian house at 161 Elm Street in Manchester.
+Some of the DJs on WEQX in their early days as a rock station included Ellen McKinnon formerly of WQBK-FM in Albany, NY as well as former WPYX Albany DJs Ernie James and John Clark.

 WEQX, or "EQX", as it is commonly referred to by its listeners, is a large sponsor of live music and has presented various concerts in the Capital Region (Albany, New York).

 In the summer of 2007, EQX held the first EQX Fest at the Saratoga Performing Arts Center.
 The concert started at 3 PM and ran until around midnight.
 It had three different stages; one for local bands, one for mainstream bands, and one for the headliners.
 The headliners included The Nightwatchman, Matisyahu, and 311 (in that order).

 On September 28, 2013, EQX held its fourth annual Pearl Palooza in Albany, New York.
 It was an all day free music festival that featured Portugal.
 The Man, Said The Whale, Cayucas among others.

-On November 14, 2014, WEQX celebrated its 30th anniversary as an independently owned-and-operated Alternative station, 1 year right after WEQX's founder and owner A. Brooks Brown died in August 2013.
+On November 14, 2014, WEQX celebrated its 30th anniversary as an independently owned-and-operated Alternative station, one year right after WEQX's founder and owner A. Brooks Brown died in August 2013.

 On December 29, 2015 the WEQX transmitter tower collapsed due to ice and wind.
 Broadcasting continued on their online feed, and reduced coverage was re-established with the use of a temporary tower a few days later.

+In 2024, WEQX celebrated forty years on the air.